amitesh786/k8c-cli-commands/README.md

 # Minikube & kubectl Quickstart Guide

-This guide provides a concise and practical set of commands to get you up and running with Kubernetes (k8s) locally using Minikube and kubectl.
-Whether you're setting up your environment, deploying applications like NGINX or MongoDB, or monitoring cluster metrics this cheat sheet covers the essentials for development and testing on a local Kubernetes cluster.
+This document offers a concise and practical set of commands to help you get started with Kubernetes (k8s) on your local machine using Minikube and kubectl.
+It covers essential tasks such as environment setup, application deployment (e.g., NGINX, MongoDB), and basic monitoring.
+This guide is ideal for development and testing within a local Kubernetes cluster.

 ## Install Prerequisites
 - Ensure you have [Homebrew](https://brew.sh) installed on macOS.